-® Registered trademark of Rheem Australia Pty Ltd., or Rheem New Zealand Limited.
-TM Trademark of Rheem Australia Pty Ltd., or Rheem New Zealand Limited.
+® Registered trademark of Rheem Australia Pty Ltd. TM Trademark of Rheem Australia Pty Ltd.

 Note: Every care has been taken to ensure accuracy in preparation of this publication.
 No liability can be accepted for any consequences, which may arise as a result of its application.